datagrove/mangrove/webrtc/readme.md

 Maybe server becomes authorization only and this becomes the performance critical signaling server.
 Can we make them linkable into a single monolith for ease of deployment though?

+If a device revokes its public key, then every site that has allowed access to this public key must rotate its key.

 Bootstrappin from oauth

 System 1 uses oauth to validate your identity with Google.
 It gives you a key generated from its own secret * your oauth id.